denniske-edu/reverse-engineering-of-biological-models/README.md

-# Computer Algebra in Systems Biology
+# Reverse engineering of biological models
-Bachelor thesis with software implementation for solving discrete systems using gröbner bases
+Science project with software implementation for reverse engineering discrete systems using gröbner fans